Ohiopyle State Park

 Make a reservation.

-Yurts: These round, Mongolian-style tents are on a wooden deck and sleep five people in two bunk beds.
-Yurts have a cooking stove, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring, and picnic table.
+Yurts: These round, canvas and wood walled tents have a wooden deck and sleep five people in bunk beds.
+Yurts have a cooking stove, microwave oven, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring, and picnic table.
 Located in the center of Kentuck campground, the yurts offer convenient accommodations for weekly rentals.
 Shorter stays are available during the spring and fall seasons.
 One yurt is ADA accessible.

 Make a reservation.